Koredotcom/docs/docs/xo/automation/natural-language/training/machine-learning-engine.md

 The XO  Platform ver 6.3 upgraded its Machine Learning (ML) model to v3.
 This includes a host of improvements and also allows developers to fine-tune the model using parameters to suit business requirements.
 The developers can change parameters like stop word usage, synonym usage, thresholds, and n-grams, as well as opt between [Deep Neural Network](https://en.wikipedia.org/wiki/Deep_learning#Deep_neural_networks) or [Conditional Random Field-based](https://en.wikipedia.org/wiki/Conditional_random_field) algorithms for the [Named-Entity Recognition (NER) ](https://en.wikipedia.org/wiki/Named-entity_recognition)model.

 In v8.0 of the Platform, provision has been enabled to use the v5 of the ML intent model and externalize several hyperparameters.
-This can be achieved through the Advanced NLP Configuration, [refer here for details](https://developer.kore.ai/docs/bots/nlp/advanced-nlp-configurations/).
+This can be achieved through the Advanced NLP Configuration, [Learn more](https://developer.kore.ai/docs/bots/nlp/advanced-nlp-configurations/).

 When the Multiple Intents Model =is enabled, the ML Engine maintains multiple intent models for the VA as follows: